 President Linda Massman made the biggest insider purchase in the last 12 months.
 That single transaction was for US$99k worth of shares at a price of US$17.92 each.
 That implies that an insider found the current price of US$22.15 per share to be enticing.
 Of course they may have changed their mind.
 But this suggests they are optimistic.
 We do always like to see insider buying, but it is worth noting if those purchases were made at well below today's share price, as the discount to value may have narrowed with the rising price.
 Happily, the Clearwater Paper insider decided to buy shares at close to current prices.
 Linda Massman was the only individual insider to buy shares in the last twelve months.

 The chart below shows insider transactions (by individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
-Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-From our data, it seems that Clearwater Paper insiders own 2.1% of the company, worth about US$5.5m.
+We usually like to see fairly high levels of insider ownership.
+Our data indicates that Clearwater Paper insiders own about US$7.6m worth of shares (which is 2.1% of the company).
 We do generally prefer see higher levels of insider ownership.